All Woodridge State High School students are given the tools for online learning from home.

 - Complete tasks to the best of their ability.

-- Meet timelines, commitments, due dates as much as given their circumstances.
+- Meet timelines, commitments, due dates as much as possible given their circumstances.

 - Communicate regularly with teachers if they cannot meet deadlines or require additional support or explanation.